reclaimprotocol/reclaim-react-native-sdk/Readme.md

 - `style`: A style object to style the outer html of the component (Optional)
 - `buttonStyle`: A style object to style the button (Optional)
 - `buttonTextStyle`: A style object to style the button text (Optional)
+- `onStatusChange`: A callback function that enables the component to inform you of changes in the status of claim creatio (Optional)